Private Scholarships and Grants

 The internet is one of the best ways to identify private scholarship opportunities.
-Free scholarship search services are compiled on the www.finaid.org website.
-Most libraries have reference books that list private scholarship sources and criteria as well.
+Free scholarship search services are compiled on www.finaid.org.

 Nearly every town or city has service organizations that offer college students financial assistance.
-Frequently it helps if a family member has a relationship with the organization; you should not, however, assume this is required.
-Find out from the various organizations in the community if they have scholarships available and what the criteria is that is used to select recipients.
+Find out from the various organizations in the community if they have scholarships available.

 Students are required to report all private scholarships they expect to receive to the Financial Aid Office.